CreditCube Review: Read This Before You Borrow

 The Pros

 CreditCube’s tribal payday loans are fraught with problems.
-Interest rates are through the roof and shady business practices leave potential borrowers vulnerable to data breaches and more money lost than they ever thought possible for a small loan.
-Still, if you are in need of money quickly and are confident you can pay it back immediately, here’s how you can benefit:
+Interest rates are through the roof, and shady business practices leave potential borrowers vulnerable to data breaches and more money lost than they ever thought possible for a small loan.
+Still, if you need money quickly and are confident you can pay it back immediately, here’s how you can benefit:

 • Quick approval process without many hoops to jump through regarding credit score or other variables